jemmy512/book-notes/CS/computer-system-a-programmers-perspective.md

 ## 6.5 Writing Cache-friendly Code
 Programs with better locality will tend to have lower miss rates, and programs with lower miss rates will tend to run faster than programs with higher miss rates.

+## 6.6 Putting It Together: The Impact of Caches on Program Performance

 # Chapter 8 Exceptional Control Flow